polybar/polybar-scripts/polybar-scripts/player-cmus/README.md

 # Script: player-cmus

-A small script that shows the current song.
+A script that displays information about the current track (artist, title, position, duration).

 ![player-cmus](screenshots/1.png)